The surrogacy service requires huge dedication and commitment to the intended end of surrogates.

 Alike a child adoption process, social workers visit the home of the intended parents for inspecting the safety of the born child.

-They may interview all the family members of the families and observe the other children of the intended parents currently live in that house.
+They may interview all the family members of the families and observe the other children of the intended parents currently living in that house.

 Surrogates may feel confident to pursue surrogacy after knowing all this information from the intended parents.